-Instead of reaching for a ballpoint, there’s nothing quite like using one of the best fountain pens to get your writing done.
-The whole experience is rewarding, from purchasing one and unpacking it through to using it for the first time.
-And, buy yourself a premium fountain pen and you should be able to get years of service too.
+There’s nothing quite like using the best fountain pens to get your writing done.
+The whole experience is rewarding, from purchasing one and unpacking it, to using it for the first time.
+And, when you buy yourself a premium fountain pen, you should be able to get years of service, too.

 Parker is one of the go-to brands when it comes to fountain pens, but there’s actually a thriving marketplace out there with numerous manufacturers to choose from.
-And, what that means is you can find a fountain pen that suits not only your taste, but one that has an ergonomic design style to fit any kind of hand.
+What that means is you can find a fountain pen that suits not only your taste but one that has an ergonomic design style to fit any kind of hand.

 While the basic concept of a fountain pen might seem pretty straightforward, the models we’ve found below offer up lots of cool variations on the theme too.
 There are barrels made from a variety of materials and tip options can be tailored to suit your writing style but you’ll want to look out for specific design and build points as you shop.

 A quality fountain pen makes a real style statement in the same way as a high-end watch does and, if you’re in the market for one, there’s never been a better time to buy.
 Here’s our pick of the best fountain pens.

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Looks great, writes beautifully – an all-round winner

 + Handsome, unusual design

 + Writes beautifully